Our partner, JPO Concepts, preparing meals for frontline emergency workers in NYC.

 During this challenging time, I’ve been inspired to read about the efforts so many of our vendors and clients have made, either in partnership with our team or independently, to help our local communities.
 Earlier this month, we launched our Vendor Support and Community Assistance Program, through which we’ve partnered with great companies to donate meals to organizations feeding those in need.
 In Atlanta, we’ve worked with the Calendly team to donate hundreds of meals to Second Helpings, a local food rescue organization.
+In turn, Second Helpings was able to help its partner, Zaban Paradies Center, provide hundreds of additional meals to the Atlanta-area couples it serves.
 And in Austin, we worked with the Cision team, who pulled together an employee fundraiser to keep their meal donations going in support of various local vendors as well as food rescue organization, Keep Austin Fed.
 To make this program even more impactful to vendors, Cater2.me waives its commissions and works with vendors to plan meals that fit the specific delivery and packaging parameters required by recipient organizations.

 And it’s not only our clients who are stepping up to support our local communities.
 Even while their businesses are in peril, our vendor partners across the country have worked tirelessly to lend a hand.
 In Seattle, Sunrise Tacos has delivered hundreds of breakfast tacos to frontline healthcare staff at local hospitals through their Feed the Frontlines campaign.
 In San Francisco, our friends at La Mediterranee have been working with the Office of Public Health and emergency management teams to feed hundreds of emergency workers, as well as the medical staffs of Kaiser Permanente and UCSF hospitals.
 And in New York, our partner JPO Concepts has been working to feed emergency health workers at Mount Sinai Hospital and Northwell Health, as well as police and fire stations in Midtown Manhattan and East Harlem.